Forward policy (Sino-Indian conflict): Sino-Indian War

-The forward policy had Nehru identify a set of strategies designed with the ultimate goal of effectively forcing the Chinese from territory that the Indian government claimed.
+The forward policy had India identify a set of strategies designed with the ultimate goal of effectively forcing the Chinese from territory that the Indian government claimed.
 The doctrine was based on a theory that China would not likely launch an all-out war if India began to occupy territory that China considered to be its own.
 India's thinking was partly based on the fact that China had many external problems in early 1962, especially with one of the Taiwan Strait Crises.
 Also, Chinese leaders had insisted they did not wish a war.

-Nehru began acting out a policy of establishing new outposts further to the north of the line of control.
 In June 1962, local Indian commanders had established Dhola Post, in Tawang.
-The issue was that Dhola Post was one mile north of the McMahon line and was clearly regarded as being in Chinese territory, even by Indian standards.
+The issue was that Dhola Post was one mile north of the McMahon line as interpreted by China.

 General Niranjan Prasad, the commander of the Fourth Division, later wrote, "We at the front knew that since Nehru had said he was going to attack, the Chinese were certainly not going to wait to be attacked".

 Nehru's forward policy did not achieve what he had wanted.
 Contrary to his predictions, China attacked Indian outposts north of the McMahon Line.
 Thus began the Sino-Indian War, which lasted 30 days as China eventually pushed Indian forces back miles south of the McMahon line.
 China unilaterally declared a ceasefire with a message that India has entered Chinese territory.

 With respect to China, Indian diplomat T. N. Kaul later wrote that the only valid, logical and reasonable surmise seems to be that:

 China's radical leaders... wanted China to become the leader of the communist world and the "Big Brother" in Asia, with a string of client states around it....
 India seemed to be the main obstacle in extending China's hegemony over Asia and then assume the leadership of the Third World....
 This was China's "forward policy" against India.
 She wanted to show the Third World that India was military weak, socially decadent and economically dependent on Western aid.